 How to Build a Delta Kite

 Watch the 2-Skewer Delta go straight overhead when a thermal comes through, no matter how much line you have let out.

 I have tested this delta in moderate winds too, and it is quite tolerant of winds up to 30 kph.
-Don't be surprised to see it flap a few times though, or even pin its wingtips back like a diving bird-of-prey!
+Don't be surprised to see it flap a few times, though, or even pin its wingtips back like a diving bird of prey!

 The BIG MBK E-book Bundle!

-On this site, there's more kite-making info than you can poke a stick at :-)
+On this site, there's more kite-making info than you can poke a stick at. :-)

 Want to know the most convenient way of using it all?

-The Big MBK E-book Bundle is a collection of downloads printable PDF files which provide step-by-step instructions for many kites large and small.
+The Big MBK E-book Bundle is a collection of downloadsprintable PDF files which provide step-by-step instructions for many kites large and small.

-Every kite in every MBK series.
+That's every kite in every MBK series.

+How to Build a Delta Kite